SHOULD I USE A CONTENT MANAGEMENT SYSTEM FOR MY BUSINESS?

 Choosing A Content management system

 The factors that make it worth investing in a CMS vary for every installation.
-The open source content management system TYPO3 is a very good tool to get started with, for example.
+The open source content management system TYPO3 is a great tool to get started with.
 The cost, savings in time and ease of management will depend on the features and scale of the website.
 The rules of thumb are that a CMS becomes more viable when:

 - It is becoming difficult to manage your website because there are too many pages